Settle into a spot on the terrace.

 Leave your hoodies, caps and flip-flops at home; opt instead for jeans and luxe knits by day, a bit of sparkle by night.

-Round off dinner at Yoku's sister bar, Tokyo Vogue, where asian cocktails like Sakura sours and banana & pineapple rum runners are served under the restaurant's opulent chandeliers.
-The downstairs Gin & Juice bar is a buzzy and attractive affair sprawling across several rooms, each with a different feel.
+Head to Yoku or Bar Tokyo for an apéritif, where asian cocktails like Sakura sours and banana & pineapple rum runners are served under the restaurant's opulent chandeliers.
+The downstairs Gin & Juice bar, a great post-dinner option, is a buzzy and attractive affair sprawling across several rooms, each with a different feel.
 Feeling peckish?
 Perch at the high wooden table in the pantry, which houses a gorgeous selection of Neal’s Yard cheeses.
 The long zinc bar is at the heart of the action; resident mixologists have already established it as the best cocktail bar in town with their carefully crafted menu of sours, swizzles and highballs.
 Order the house cocktail, a delightfully blue coupe of gin and blue raspberry syrup topped with a lemony froth, then retreat to the games room or the scattering of deep leather sofas in the conservatory – it’s heated in the winter, and in good weather the roof opens up for a garden-party feel.
 Thursday–Saturday things shift into weekend mode with late opening and some top-drawer DJs (Norman Jay, DJ Yoda and Gilles Peterson have all graced the decks).

 Let staff know when you plan on getting up: they’ll leave a tray of pastries, fresh juice and a newspaper by your door.
 A full menu is available in room during restaurant hours.